 We are currently an "emerging growth company" as defined in the JOBS Act.
-However, because the market value of our common stock held by non-affiliates exceeded \$700 million as of June 30, 2021, we will no longer qualify as an "emerging growth company" as of December 31, 2021 and will be a large accelerated filer beginning January 1, 2022.
+However, because the market value of our common stock held by non-affiliates exceeded \$700 million as of June 30, 2021, we will become a large accelerated filer beginning January 1, 2022 and will no longer qualify as an "emerging growth company".